CABBI ABCs: A Guide to Our Scientific Terms

 Sorghum (sorghum bicolor): A wild perennial grass that reaches heights up to 12 feet, favored as a model for the design of C4 grass bioenergy crops.
 Plants can be annual or perennial, depending on the varieties, which include grain sorghum, sweet sorghum, and biomass/bioenergy sorghum.
 Sorghum bicolor is the cultivated species of sorghum.
 Annual energy sorghum hybrids serve as a source of biomass for bioenergy production, including at CABBI.
 Hybrids with long vegetative growth phases accumulate more biomass than grain sorghum because of their extended growing seasons, greater light interception, and higher solar radiation-use efficiency.
 (See definitions for other bioenergy crops and sorghum types in this section.)

-In the Lab: Engineering Plants and Microbes
+In the Lab: Engineering Plant, Microbes, and Products

 - Enzymatic hydrolysis